SpecDrivenDesign/lql/spec.md

 ($b == -1) AND NOT $flag && string.concat("Hello", " world")
 ```
 - Changes: added space around `==`, commas; removed extra parentheses spacing; single space after `NOT`.

+### 17. Bytecode Serialization Format

+Implementations **MUST** provide the ability to compile DSL expressions into a compact binary representation (bytecode).
+This bytecode format is designed for efficient storage, secure transmission, and rapid execution.
+The following outlines the structure and encoding rules for the bytecode.

+#### 17.1.
+Overall Structure

+A bytecode file consists of four distinct parts concatenated in order:

+1. **Header Magic:**
+   A fixed 4‑byte ASCII sequence (e.g. `"STOK"`) that identifies the file as a LQL bytecode file.

+2. **Length Field:**
+   A 4‑byte little‑endian unsigned integer that specifies the length (in bytes) of the token stream that immediately follows.

+3. **Token Stream:**
+   A sequence of tokens representing the DSL expression.
+Each token is encoded as described in Section 2 below.

+4. **Optional Signature Block:**
+   If the bytecode is to be signed, an RSA signature is appended after the token stream.
+This signature is computed over the token stream (excluding the header and length field) using an RSA private key.
+The signature’s length is fixed by the RSA key size (for example, 256 bytes for a 2048‑bit key).

+#### 17.2.
+Token Encoding

+Each token in the token stream is encoded using the following rules:

+- **Fixed Token Code:**
+  Every token is first represented by a single byte that indicates its token type (the exact hex codes are defined in the token table).

+- **Literal Data for Variable Tokens:**
+  Tokens that contain variable text (such as identifiers, numeric literals, and string literals) are followed by:
+    - A **1‑byte length field** (with a maximum value of 255), indicating the number of bytes in the literal.
+    - The literal’s UTF‑8 encoded byte sequence.

+- **Fixed Literals:**
+  Tokens with fixed textual representations (such as punctuation, operators, boolean literals, and `null`) are encoded solely by their token type code; no additional literal data is appended.

+#### 17.3.
+Optional Signature Block

+For security and integrity verification, the DSL implementation **MAY** support signing of compiled bytecode:

+- **Signature Generation:**
+  When compiling with a signing option enabled (e.g. via a `-signed` flag), the compiler **MUST** generate an RSA signature using an RSA private key (loaded from a PEM‑formatted file).
+The signature is computed over the entire token stream (excluding the header and length field).

+- **Signature Inclusion:**
+  The resulting signature is appended immediately after the token stream.
+The signature’s length is fixed (for example, 256 bytes for a 2048‑bit key).

+- **Verification:**
+  At execution time, if the bytecode is signed, the runtime system **MUST** verify the signature using the corresponding RSA public key (provided via a PEM‑formatted file).
+A failed verification **MUST** cause the engine to abort execution with an appropriate error.

+---